 What Is Mole Removal?

-Mole removal, which is different than mole biopsy, is designed to completely remove moles from the skin in a way that minimizes scarring and creates a smooth, discreet finish.
+Mole removals, which is different than mole biopsy, is designed to completely remove moles from the skin in a way that minimizes scarring and creates a smooth, discreet finish.
 Moles are categorized as brown or black skin growths caused by the clustering of skin pigment cells, called melanocytes.
 They can be raised or flat and occur anywhere on the body.

 Using a variety of different techniques, we can safely and effectively remove moles from any location.
 This process is virtually painless for nearly all of our patients thanks to local anesthetic, and your recovery requires zero downtime.
 Best of all, removing a mole is a permanent solution to this common cosmetic concern when performed by a skilled and experienced doctor.